The spliff pops and fizzles, thick smoke acrid in her throat. Alice crashes down on the grass and can’t stand up. Legs like a newborn foal.

 Joseph has two puppies with red, green and gold collars and a wild cat called Sheba.
 He cooks their supper each evening before his own.
 He used to be a ganja farmer, and he still has plenty weed.
 He smokes all day and night, and there’s always a little something to press into the hands of stressed-out taxi drivers bringing guests to his Airbnb, in the middle of a wood by the sea.

-When Alice arrives around 7pm he’s fast asleep.
-She’s with a young dreadlocked driver and another woman who says she’s come along for the ride.
+When his latest guest arrives around 7pm he’s fast asleep.
+She’s a curly-haired brunette of about 40, with a young dreadlocked driver.
 The driver’s been blowing his horn for about 15 minutes.
 He looks worried.
-“You better take good care of my favourite auntie,” he says before they drive off.
+“You better take good care of my favourite auntie,” he says before he drives off.

 Joseph takes Alice’s bag up to her room, and shows her around the house.
 She’s brought her own food, so they pool their supplies and make a righteous Ital stew.
 She’s brought fresh turmeric in the market, so they grate it over the top.

-Alice tells him she’s been to Jamaica before.
+She tells him she’s been to Jamaica once before, two years ago.
 She asks if he knew Mr Hog, the ganja pilot who built himself in a big tomb opposite his house nearby.
 Joseph did know him, but he’s shy and doesn’t engage.
 He doesn’t get many guests.
 After supper, they sit on the back balcony for a while.
 He can’t think of anything to say.
 Alice says she thinks he should put a sign up on the road to help people find their way here, and then she says she’s going to bed.

 The next day he oversleeps and when he wakes she’s already up, needing matches to boil the kettle.
 After breakfast, he offers to drive her around to orientate her.
 He starts up his old American Chevy and they bump along the woodland track to the tiny village that consists of a sea-weedy beach, a bar and a rundown hotel.
 She says she wants to explore, so he drops her off there.